tesfumfa/webapptutorial/README.md

-this is my application tutor for git and github
+this is my application tutor for git and github  i think will be good as starter of this two applications